 Situated on the west coast of the island, Anse de l'Eglise is north of Saint Louis.
 The beach features clear blue water and also borders a body of fresh water and a mangrove swamp.

-Unfortunately, public restrooms aren't available, so if you're visiting with small children you might want to consider a different location.
+Unfortunately, you won't find any public restrooms along this coastline.
 Anse de Vieux Fort is a quiet, secluded beach that never gets too crowded.
 It's easy to find a cozy spot all to yourself.

 Beaches are one type of attraction you can visit, but there's even more to see during your stay.
 The following table includes the closest attractions.